Can I Sue for a Data Security Breach?

 Legal remedies for a New York business victimized by data theft

-Even when there is no evidence of actual fraud, the mere fact that a data breach occurred may force you to take additional steps to protect your business, such as canceling a credit card or changing passwords to dozens of online accounts.
-You are also left wondering if the stolen data is a “ticking time bomb” that will come back to hurt you months or years down the road.
+Even when there is no evidence of actual fraud, the mere fact that a data breach occurred may force you to take additional steps to protect your small business and personal data, such as canceling a credit card or changing passwords to dozens of online bank accounts.
+You are also left wondering if the stolen confidential information is a “ticking time bomb” that will come back to hurt you months or years down the road.

 Given the potential financial harm arising from a data breach, are there any legal steps you can take against a company that failed to properly secure your personal information?
-The answer largely depends on the nature of your pre-existing legal relationship with the company that sustained the breach.
+The answer largely depends on the nature of your pre-existing legal relationship with the company that sustained the breach of security.

 Look at Your Contract

-Let's say you hired an outside vendor to handle customer payments on your behalf.
-The vendor later informs you there was a data breach.
+Let’s say you hired an outside vendor to handle customer payments on your behalf.
+The vendor later informs you there was a data breach of sensitive information.
 The first thing you should do is review the terms of your contract to determine if there was a breach, and if so what remedies are specified.